azuline/pixiv-api/docs/index.rst

 pixiv-api documentation
 -----------------------

-A library for the Pixiv API.
+A documented, idiomatic, and tested wrapper library around Pixiv's App API.

 Install with: